 On the Iming mountain, it’s payback time!
 You will pay for the altitude in Måbø valley you climbed to fast in a bit of a panic because your swim split wasn’t as good as expected.
 You will pay for your hubris on the Hardanger plateau when a treacherous tailwind made you believe in miracles.

-It’s not the hairpin bends and the 10% gradient that will leave you with a memory you’ll never ever forget.
-It’s not the climb up to the final top that transforms your brain from a single sharp crystal of performance to a sticky batch of glue.
-It’s the bit after the point where you think you reached the top that will break you.
-Because when you think, “Yes this is it!
+It’s not the hairpin bends and the 10% gradient of Iming mountain that will leave you with a memory you’ll never forget.
+It’s not the first steep bit of the climb that transforms your brain from a single sharp crystal of performance to a sticky lump of regret.
+It’s the bit after the point where you think you reached the top – that will break you.
+Because when you think “Yes this is it!
 I made it!
-I am a hero!”, you have another 200 meters of altitude left to climb.
+I am a hero!
+Barguil; eat your hart out!
+T2 here I come!” – You have another 200 meters of altitude left to climb.
 You just don’t see it.
 It’s a false flat.
 Welcome to Iming mountain.
-And trust me, it always rains.
-The tailwind that made you believe in miracles on the Hardanger plateau is now turned into a headwind that will hit you in the face like a coal shuffle.
-With a strike so hard it could be delivered by Hell’s own stoker.
-When you think that salvation and an easy downhill ride is near, there is just another climb round the bend.
-Then another one.
-And another one.
-The Iming mountain is like the supervillain in an ’80s Hollywood action movie.
+And trust me, up here it always rains.
+The tailwind that made you believe in miracles on the Hardanger Plateau, has turned into a headwind that hits you in the face like a coal shuffle, with a strike so hard it could be delivered by Hell’s own stoker.
+And the climb never ends.
+There is always a bit more round that next bend.
+And round the next one.
+And then another one and then a bit more.
+To climb the Iming mountain is like killing the supervillain in an ’80s Hollywood action movie.
 It just won’t die!

-It’s the climb over Iming mountain that transforms your tolerance of lactate pain into hard currency in “Zombie Hill”.
+It’s the climb over Iming mountain that makes your tolerance for lactate pain hard currency in “Zombie Hill”.
 We didn’t come up with that name just because we thought it had a nice ring to it.